Azure-Samples/communication-services-web-calling-hero/README.md

 # Group Calling Sample

 This is a sample application to show how the Azure Communication Services Calling Web SDK can be used to build a group calling experience.
-The client-side application is a React based user interface which uses Redux for handling complex state while leveraging Microsoft Fluent UI.

 A separate branch with features currently in public preview is [available](https://github.com/Azure-Samples/communication-services-web-calling-hero/tree/public-preview).
 Features include: Teams Interop which in public preview and uses beta SDKs that are not meant for production use.
 Please use the main branch sample for any production scenarios.